kadena-community/kadena.js/packages/libs/pact-script/README.md

 ## Motivation

-- Using a popular and relatively simple programming language for writing smart contracts which makes on boarding developers much easier to the kadena blockchain.
+- Using a popular and relatively simple programming language for writing smart contracts, which makes onboarding developers to the Kadena blockchain much easier.
-- Reduce the need for creates dev tools in favour of using the whole available tooling for the language
+- Reduces the need for creating new development tools by leveraging the existing tooling available for the language.
-- Makes pact specific concept easier to understand by removing the need to learn new syntax
+- Simplifies understanding Pact-specific concepts by removing the need to learn a new syntax.

 ## Smart Contract

-A smart contract is a `class` that extends `PactContract` class.
-The contract should define a static member `moduleName` that will be used for deploying contracts. the contract can use `DataMap` for keeping state and exposes some public methods to update this state.
-The smart contract uses `capabilities` to validate and authorize accessing to the methods.
+A smart contract is a `class` that extends the `PactContract` class.
+The contract must define a static member `moduleName`, which is used for deploying contracts.
+The contract can use `DataMap` to maintain state and expose public methods to update it.
+The smart contract uses `capabilities` to validate and authorize access to its methods.

 ### Example of a contract